plasne/engineering-samples/dotnet-console/README.md

 -   DISABLE_COLORS: Can be set to "true" if you want suppress the logging messages being in different colors; this is particularly useful when looking at Docker logs.
 -   APPINSIGHTS_INSTRUMENTATIONKEY: You must set this to the instrumentation key for AppInsights.

+## HttpClient

+It is important to use the IHttpClientFactory for all HTTP/S calls.
+The pattern that is implemented in this sample comes from our recommendation here: https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.1#use-ihttpclientfactory-in-a-console-app.

 ## Unit Testing

 https://xunit.net